megseekosh/everyday_speech/README.md

 * `2_name_files.py` - renames the .csv files generated from `1_pipeline.py`

-# modeling and scripts to replicate results
+# modeling and scripts to replicate results and supp. materials

-* `1_loading.Rmd` - process the .csv files for metadata, as well as measures reported in supplementary materials II and III
+* `0_loading.Rmd` - process the .csv files for metadata, as well as measures reported in supplementary materials II and III

-* `1_modeling.Rmd` - replicate the methods tables and results section in the manuscript, as well as supplementary materials II and III
+* `1_modeling.Rmd` - process the .csv files for child-directed speech and sleep removal; replicate the methods tables and results section in the manuscript, as well as supplementary materials II and III

-* `burst_detection_v1.py` - script to generate `dataframes/everyday_cds_ods_burstiness.csv` as well as timeseries plots of burstiness
+* `burst_detection_v1.py` - script to generate burstiness measures in child-directed speech report in `dataframes/everyday_cds_ods_burstiness.csv`; also generates timeseries plots of burstiness

+* `2_supp_materialsI.Rmd` - script to generate the table of children's language backgrounds in supplementary materials I

+* `3_supp_materialsIV.Rmd` - script to replicate the modeling of the relationship between nap durations and vocabulary size in supplementary materials IV

 # manuscript

-`manuscript.pdf`
+* `manuscript_anon.pdf`

-# extra scripts
+# Supplementary Materials

+* `supp_analysisI.pdf`

+* `supp_analysisII.pdf`

+* `supp_analysisIII.pdf`

+* `supp_analysisIV.pdf`